Networking Dinner at Home for 8 People: Step-by-Step Plan in 48 Hours

 Atmosphere and Follow-up

-Atmosphere comes from details: flowers for scent, warm light, no TV.
-Exchange business cards or add on LinkedIn at the table.
+Little things matter: fresh flowers, warm lighting, no TV.
+You can exchange business cards or connect on LinkedIn right at the table.